Updated: Aug 25

 I know it doesn't make sense - why shouldn't you ask if we have a Disclosure and Barring Service (DBS - was CRB) check.
 I could probably write an entire article on why entertainers shouldn't advertise having a DBS check but to sum it up entertainers are not covered by the DBS as they don't meet the legal requirements to be checked, even though they work with children.
 DBS and the government have put strict rules in place to cover who can get a check and why.
 One of the rules is that you can't get a check on yourself (which rules out most entertainers) and there is a specific list of people who can apply for a DBS check.

-More importantly entertainers aren't childminders and aren't responsible for regularly caring for, training, supervising or being solely in charge of persons under 18 and/or vulnerable adults.
-Which basically makes entertainers ineligible for a DBS check and therefore it is technically unlawful for an entertainer to apply for one.
+More importantly, entertainers aren't childminders and aren't responsible for regularly caring for, training, supervising, or being solely in charge of persons under 18 and/or vulnerable adults.
+This basically makes entertainers ineligible for a DBS check and therefore it is technically unlawful for an entertainer to apply for one.
 So there is no real point of asking if an entertainer has a DBS - as any they have won't actually be of any real use.